-- Utilize Pair Programming Student Video whenever possible during the activity. - Encourage students with questions/challenges to start by asking their partner.
+- Utilize Pair Programming Student Video whenever possible during the activity. - Encourage students with questions/challenges to start by asking their partner. - Encourage students with questions/challenges to - Unanswered questions can be escalated to a nearby group, who might already know the solution. - Remind students to use the debugging process before you approach.

-😯 Teacher Tip
+▼ Teacher Tip: